Skip Ribbon Commands

 Overview

-Metro Vancouver is developing a regional strategy to accelerate the transition from small gas-powered equipment to emission-free alternatives.
+Metro Vancouver is pursuing supportive measures to accelerate the transition from small gas-powered equipment to emissions-free alternatives.

-Small gas-powered equipment (such as lawn mowers, leaf blowers, and pressure washers) plays a vital role in regional industries and maintaining public spaces.
+Small gas-powered equipment (such as lawn mowers, leaf blowers, and pressure washers) is used by industry and in maintaining public spaces.
 This equipment releases a significant amount of emissions – including fine particles and nitrogen oxides – which are harmful when inhaled.
-In our region, small gas-powered equipment produces about half as much health-harming emissions as the nearly 1.5 million cars and pick-up trucks in the region.

 There is a range of actions that can accelerate the transition from small gas-powered equipment to emission-free alternatives, such as:

-• Promoting cleaner technologies: Encouraging the adoption of emission-free equipment through education campaigns.
+• Promoting cleaner technologies: Encouraging the adoption of emission-free equipment, for example through education and research into procurement practices.

-• Supporting best practices: Providing information on the use and maintenance of emission-free equipment, case studies on fleet transitions, and convening equipment users.
+• Supporting best practices: Providing information on the use and maintenance of emission-free equipment and charging solutions.
+For example, exchanging information through case studies on fleet transitions and convening equipment users to explore solutions together.

 • Significant impact: Small gas-powered equipment produces about half as much health-harming emissions as the nearly 1.5 million cars and pick-up trucks in the region.